-The Company has a loyalty program to encourage customers to frequent Kona Grill restaurants.
+The Company has a loyalty program for Kona Grill to encourage customers to frequent its restaurants.
 The loyalty rewards program awards a customer one point for every dollar spent.
 When a customer is part of the rewards program, the obligation to provide future discounts related to points earned is considered a separate performance obligation, to which a portion of the transaction price is allocated.
 The performance obligation related to loyalty points is deemed to have been satisfied, and the amount deferred in the balance sheet is recognized as revenue, when the points are converted to a reward and redeemed, or the likelihood of redemption is remote.
 A portion of the transaction price is allocated to loyalty points, if necessary, on a pro-rata basis, based on the stand-alone selling price, as determined by menu pricing and loyalty points terms.
-As of December 31, 2019, the deferred revenue allocated to loyalty points that have not been redeemed is less than $0.1 million, which is recorded as a component of accrued expenses in the accompanying consolidated balance sheets.
-The Company expects the loyalty points to be redeemed and recognized over a one-year period.
+As of December 31, 2022 and 2021 the deferred revenue allocated to loyalty points that have not been redeemed was $0.2 million and $0.1 million, respectively, which is recorded as a component of accrued expenses in the accompanying consolidated balance sheets.
+The Company expects the loyalty points to be redeemed and recognizeda one-year period.

 Proceeds from the sale of gift cards are recorded as deferred revenue and recognized as revenue when redeemed by the holder.
 There are no expiration dates on the Company’s gift cards and the Company does not charge any service fees that would result in a decrease to a customer’s available balance.